-* Denotes c4d model e.g. ‘IJ12_01_Open_NA_001_WA’
+* Denotes c4d model e.g. ‘IJ12_01_Open_NA_F001_WA’

 Note the Model LUT is the only LUT for which new lines cannot be added manually as this will be generated automatically view upload of the newness templates (see model upload page).

+Angle Set Option LUT